 A license may be suspended or revoked if the Director finds a violation of the Housing Code and the violation seriously threatens the health and safety of the occupants of the property, or the licensee has unreasonably failed to comply with a violation notice.
 Suspension may be ordered without a hearing; revocation cannot occur until after a hearing is held.
 If a license has been suspended or revoked, the licensee may not lease a vacant unit or a unit that becomes vacant until the license is reissued.
 A notice of this prohibition will be provided by the Department of Environmental Resources and must be publicly displayed in the rental office or on the property.

 Human Relations Commission

-These sections of the Code direct the efforts of County government in eliminating discriminatory practices in housing, employment, public accommodations, education, financing, law enforcement, and other facets of life.
+This section of the Code direct the efforts of County government in eliminating discriminatory practices in housing, employment, public accommodations, education, financing, law enforcement, and other facets of life.
 Following is a summary of the provisions relating to housing.

 "Discrimination" means acting, failing to act, or unduly delaying an action regarding any person because of race, religion, color, sex, national origin, age (except as required by state or federal law), occupation, familial status (families with children), marital status, political opinion, personal appearance, sexual orientation, or physical or mental handicap, in such a way that the person is adversely affected.

-"Occupation" means the "principal lawful activity of one's life".
+"Occupation" means the principal lawful activity of one's life.
 Persons protected under this category include students, welfare recipients, retired persons, physically or mentally handicapped persons, and persons irrespective of income.